Williams & Wilkins

 Authors: Raymond L. Barnhill, Katrin Fandrey, Martin C. Mihm Jr, Arthur J. Sober, Thomas B. Fitzpatrick

 This work provides a comprehensive summary of benign and malignant pigmented lesions and their differential diagnosis.
 It covers points of interest such as epidemiological data, aetiology, clinical and histological features, biological behavior, treatment and prognosis, and gives a survey of the current literature.
-It is written for dermatologists, those working in paediatrics, general practitioners and students.
+It is written for dermatologists, those working in pediatrics, general practitioners and students.

 Wiley-Liss; 1st edition